algolia/shipjs/GUIDE.md

 You can get an access token from [here](https://github.com/settings/tokens).

-Or you can simply run `hub api` and it will generate the token and write the config file for you.
+Or you can simply run `hub api`, follow the instruction and it will generate the token and write the config file for you.

 ### Dry Mode